hkoge/cesiumtoolkit/README.md

-# CesiumToolkit
+# ShipMagToolkit

-**CesiumToolkit** is a Python core package for **converting, correcting** shipborne cesium/proton magnetometer data.
+**ShipMagToolkit** is a Python core package for **converting, correcting** shipborne cesium/proton magnetometer data.
 It reproduces the full workflow from raw logs to publication‑ready figures while staying compatible with GMT/x2sys utilities.